peterhpark/peterhpark.github.io/_pages/about.md

 at the Max Planck Institute of Neurobiology of Behavior.
 After finishing my master's degree, I returned to my home country (South Korea) due to conscription as a South Korean citizen.
 I was fortunate enough to work in scientific research to fulfill three years of mandatory military service.
-For the last three years, I have worked as a research scientist at the Bio-Imaging, Signal Processing & Learning Lab with Prof.[Jong Chul Ye](https://bispl.weebly.com/professor.html) at the Korea Advanced Institute of Science and Technology.
+For the last three years, I have worked as a research scientist at the Bio-Imaging, Signal Processing & Learning Lab with Prof. [Jong Chul Ye](https://bispl.weebly.com/professor.html) at the Korea Advanced Institute of Science and Technology (KAIST).
 I was part of a multi-institutional initiative to lay technical foundations for South Korea’s connectome project.
 As the project manager of my research division, I spearheaded the development of deep learning methods to enhance microscopy resolution and automate the segmentation of neuronal populations.
 This project helped me mature into an independent researcher with an interdisciplinary background in neuroscience and deep learning.

 Where I am
 ======
-I have successfully finished the military service, and I look forward to doing more research!
+I have successfully finished the military service and research projects at KAIST, and I look forward to doing more research!
 I am planning to move back to Europe to pursue a doctoral program.
 If you know any PI who shares my research interest, please let me know!